luqas11/uptime-monitor/README.md

   - Green bars indicate periods where all pings were successful (server was online)
   - Red bars indicate periods where all pings failed (server was offline)
   - Yellow bars indicate periods with mixed results (unstable - both successful and failed pings)
-  - Gray bars show periods with no data
+  - No bars will be shown where is no data

 ## Data Format